-On all fields mentioned before, the project has achieved some results, as well as gained valuable information about the future development needs. operation between the authorities of respective countries.
-The expectations of positive impact of this kind of events will remain in the future and it is seen important to ensure the possibilities for future staff exchange and different forms of informal communication as well.
+On all fields mentioned before, the project has achieved some results, as well as gained valuable information about the future development needs.

 It was also recognized that in the respective regions there are numerous different authorities dealing with the transportation of dangerous goods, and that the authorities in different countries are responsible for different issues.
 It is seen as essential to bring together the authorities that are dealing with similar type of issues.